Business and Consumer Docket FAQ

-Any superior court justice or district court judge may recommend that a case be assigned to the Business and Consumer Court .
-In addition, any party or attorney may apply for transfer to the Business and Consumer Court .
+Any superior court justice or district court judge may recommend that a case be assigned to the Business and Consumer Court.
+In addition, any party or attorney may apply for transfer to the Business and Consumer Court.
 Application forms are available on the forms and publications page on this site.
-(M.R.
-BCD P. 2.1-2.3)
+(BCD Forms)

 Is my case right for transfer to the Business and Consumer Court?

 Deciding whether your case is right for transfer to the BCD is a personal decision.
-In considering whether the case qualifies for transfer, an attorney or party may wish to become familiar with the purposes of the BCD, review the pilot rules (contained in Appendix A of the AO JB-07-1) and to consider the same factors that may be considered by the reviewing judge, such as:
+In considering whether the case qualifies for transfer, an attorney or party may wish to become familiar with the purposes of the BCD, review the BCD rules (contained in Chapter XIV of the Maine Rules of Civil Procedure) and to consider the same factors that may be considered by the reviewing judge, such as:

 (a) The location of the court in which the case is pending;